cloudblog004/fantasticfoodies/content/en/posts/3619-steps-to-prepare-ultimate-seasoned-chicken-and-amp-cheese-wrap-with-bell-peppers-and-sour-cream.md

 <!--inarticleads2-->

-##### Instructions to make Seasoned Chicken &amp; cheese wrap with bell peppers and sour cream.:
+##### Instructions to make Seasoned Chicken & cheese wrap with bell peppers and sour cream.:

 1. Heat stove top to a medium heat.
 1. Base your skillet with butter.
 1. Cook chicken evenly on both sides in skillet until it&#39;s slightly golden brown.
 1. While chicken is cooking . gut and cut up the bell pepper into chunks
-1. Place bell pepper in a container, in the fridge to keep cool &amp; crisp until needed.
+1. Place bell pepper in a container, in the fridge to keep cool & crisp until needed.
 1. After chicken is lightly cooked remove from skillet and place on cutting board.
 Slice into thin strips.
 1. Drain skillet of excess butter and wipe out with paper towel
 1. Return skillet to a low heat,  melt 1/8th a cup of butter.